 Over time, teeth grinding (bruxism) can weaken the teeth and lead to the development of complex dental problems.
 More specifically, teeth grinding can affect the temporomandibular joint (TMJ).
 When the TMJ is damaged, everyday tasks like speaking, chewing, and laughing can become difficult and even painful.
 It is essential to visit a trusted, experienced dentist to ensure that the health and function of your smile are not compromised.
 Your dentist in Tulsa OK can conduct a full exam, and may recommend TMJ therapy for relief.
 Dr. Henrich can help you determine the root cause, and fix the effects of teeth grinding in Tulsa OK.

 Symptoms of Teeth Grinding

 Persistent teeth grinding can affect the aesthetic and function of your natural teeth.
 Many patients do not realize they grind their teeth until they visit the dentist.
-It is important to schedule regular dental checkups so that Dr. Henrich can examine your smile and treat your teeth before a more complex dental problem develops.
-If you are noticing worn teeth, jaw pain, fractured teeth, and headaches, especially in the morning, you may want to schedule an appointment to visit Henrich Dental.
+It is important to schedule regular dental checkups at least twice a year.
+Dr. Henrich can examine your smile and treat your teeth before a more complex dental problem develops.
+If you are noticing worn teeth, jaw pain, fractured teeth, and frequent headaches (especially in the morning), you may want to schedule an appointment to visit Henrich Dental.

 Signs of teeth grinding may include: